 A commodity as useful as whale oil used to command its own premium, as shown in the film, which leads to more and more men taking risks with the elements of nature that were squarely beyond their control.
 As with any commodity, there is a point where it forces sane men to invest their egos into going after that one incredible kill.
 They leverage their energy in the hope of a quick and ultimate payoff fearing neither life nor losses.
-No amount of bravery can justify catastrophic losses especially when you’re hunted down by a giant white whale (just for the record, it also doesn’t help even if you’re Thor in the Avengers series).
+No bounce houses for sale amount of bravery can justify catastrophic losses especially when you’re hunted down by a giant white whale (just for the record, it also doesn’t help even if you’re Thor in the Avengers series).

 In the heart of the sea, based supposedly on a true story from which the novel Moby Dick was inspired, is a very stark reminder that no business is permanent.
 What gives human ingenuity its reputation is quite capable of displacing old ways of doing things with new, unimaginable ones.